pnucolab/VarCas-OFFinder/docs/userguide/01-installation.rst

 1. How to Use the Web Interface
 -------------------------------

-To get started, simply navigate to https://crispr.pnucolab.com/ and begin exploring the platform's features.
-For new users, a Sample VCF file is provided, which can be easily downloaded by clicking on the link.
+To get started, navigate to https://crispr.pnucolab.com/ and explore the platform's features.
+A Sample VCF file is provided for new users, which can be easily downloaded by clicking on the link.
 This sample file serves as a great starting point for familiarizing yourself with the tool's capabilities.
 The platform's default settings include:

     - Target Genome: Homo sapiens (GRCh38/hg38) - Human